Heavy-tailed random vectros: theory and applications: Dependence scale mixtures

 \section{Dependence scale mixtures}

-Now we examine the closure properties of several multivariate distribution classes, with respect to dependent scale mixtures, as in relation \eqref{eq.KP.1.1}, and next we study the appearance of single big jump in scaled mixture sums of relation \eqref{eq.KP.1.2}.
+Now we examine the closure properties of several multivariate distribution classes with respect to dependent scale mixtures, as introduced in relation \eqref{eq.KP.1.1}.
+Next we study the presence of single big jump in scaled mixture sums of relation \eqref{eq.KP.1.2}.